syncfusion-content/ej2-react-docs/ej2-react/grid/getting-started.md

 ---
 layout: post
 title: Getting started with React Grid component | Syncfusion
 description: Checkout and learn about Getting started with React Grid component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started
+# Getting started with React Grid component

 This section explains you the steps required to create a simple Grid and demonstrate the basic usage of the Grid component in React environment.